• Skip to primary navigation

 It can be thick & hearty or thin & runny - depending on your preference.

-Flavor with cheese, butter, bacon, or shrimp, and let its mild taste complement the flavors around it.
+Flavor with cheese, butter, bacon, or shrimp, and let its mild taste go with the flavors around it.

 Savory or sweet, grits are a comforting & satisfying addition to any meal.